Hyedryn/elikopy/docs/contributing.rst

 ElikoPy is an open source project, meaning we have the challenge of limited resources.
 We are grateful for any support that you can offer.
-Helping other users, raising issues, helping write documentation, or contributing code are all ways to help!
+Helping other users, raising issues, helping write documentation, or contributing codes are all ways to help!

 --------------